FerminRamos/DRASTIC/README.md

 # DRASTIC Database Repository

-###### :exclamation: Current Obj: Find new data for the "7 vital conditions for healtha & well-being" :exclamation:
+###### :exclamation: Current Obj: Find new data for the "7 vital conditions for health & well-being" :exclamation:

 <br>